Autodesk AutoCAD Web | Use AutoCAD Online And On Mobile

 With AutoCAD Web, you also get access to the mobile apps available on the Apple App Store and Google Play Store.

-No installation required to edit, create, share and view CAD drawings.
-Simply visit web.autocad.com, sign in and get started.
+No installation required to edit, create, share, and view CAD drawings.
+Simply visit web.autocad.com, sign in, and begin.
 Or install the mobile app and work straight from your device.

-Autodesk AutoCAD Web, formerly known as the AutoCAD Web app and AutoCAD Mobile app, is used to access core Autodesk AutoCAD commands for light editing and generating fundamental designs,to collaborate with others, to add change notes and markups without altering an existing desktop drawing, and to access CAD files in the cloud.
+Autodesk AutoCAD Web, formerly known as the AutoCAD Web app and AutoCAD Mobile app, is used to access core Autodesk AutoCAD commands for light editing and generating fundamental designs, collaborate with others, add change notes and markups without altering an existing desktop drawing, and access CAD files in the cloud.
 Please see the full FAQ for more information.

 Yes, the Autodesk AutoCAD web and mobile apps are included with an Autodesk AutoCAD or AutoCAD LT subscription.